-The Australian Outback Adventure is home to a mob of 16 red kangaroos and two red-necked wallabies.
+The Australian Outback Adventure is home to a mob of 16 red kangaroos and three red-necked wallabies.
 Visitors can get face-to-face with the marsupials from right inside their habitat, traveling along a winding path while the animals are free to bound and graze wherever they please.

 The red kangaroo can reach speeds of up to 35 mph and can cover 25 feet per jump